robin-thoene/whip-analyzer/README.md

 Small CLI application to recursively analyze the outcome of multiple CD rips performed by [whipper](https://github.com/whipper-team/whipper).

+## Disclaimer

+This is a quickly written utility application that suits my own use case, it might not suit yours.

 ## Prerequisites

 This CLI only works if you ripped you audio CD using `whipper` and kept the automatically